-Every day, user-generated content (UGC) platforms are looking to support their creators, increase time spent on their site or app, gain new users, and keep everyone coming back for more.
-Whether it’s adding new filters, developing monetization opportunities for their creators, or adding privacy features, every UGC platform is on a mission to offer the best experience and differentiate itself from the crowd.
+Every day, content-sharing platforms are looking to support their creators, increase time spent on their site or app, gain new users, and keep everyone coming back for more.
+Whether it’s adding new filters, developing monetization opportunities for their creators, or adding privacy features, every platform is on a mission to offer the best experience and differentiate itself from the crowd.
 These platforms are also juggling a complex web of stakeholders — including advertisers, rightsholders, and investors — that need to be accommodated but also incentivized.
-UGC platforms have the potential to become billion dollar unicorns, but the stakes are high and competition is stiff.
+Content-sharing platforms have the potential to become billion dollar unicorns, but the stakes are high and competition is stiff.

-Of the 250+ global UGC platforms operating in this industry, very few have the resources to offer their creators certainty and confidence in uploading content.
+Of the 250+ global content-sharing platforms operating in this industry, very few have the resources to offer their creators certainty and confidence in uploading content.

 Obtaining licensing agreements with thousands of rightsholders, identifying copyright use in billions of daily uploads, and attributing copyright to the correct rightsholders is a monumental undertaking that hinders even the largest UGC platforms, and there are limited solutions to help.

-However, there are three key ways a UGC platform can improve the creator experience, which will in turn help the platform succeed, satisfy its stakeholders, and fairly credit rightsholders.
+However, there are three key ways a content-sharing platform can improve the creator experience, which will in turn help the platform succeed, satisfy its stakeholders, and fairly credit rightsholders.

 How to improve the creator experience